-Amazon Rainforest Lost 65 Percent More Trees In The Drought Following El Nino, Shows 3D View From NASA
+El Niño Destroyed 65 Percent More Trees In The Amazon Rainforest, Or An Area The Size Of Wisconsin: NASA

-The 2015 drought produced by El Niño — the warm phase of the El Niño Southern Oscillation (ENSO), which registers Earth’s climate fluctuations as measured by sea surface temperatures — has killed 65 more trees and large branches in the Amazon Rainforest than are typically lost on an average year.
+The 2015 drought produced by El Niño — the warm phase of the El Niño Southern Oscillation (ENSO), which registers Earth’s climate fluctuations as measured by sea surface temperatures — has killed 65 percent more trees and large branches in the Amazon Rainforest than are typically lost in an average year.

 The conclusion comes from an in-depth analysis by scientists at NASA’s Goddard Space Flight Center in Greenbelt, Maryland, and the Brazilian Agricultural Research Corporation (EMBRAPA), who published their findings in a study featured in the journal New Phytologist.